 - incest

 - rape

 - intercourse

 - oral-genital contact

 - fondling

 - sexual propositions or enticement

 - indecent exposure

+- "peeping" into bathroom or bedroom to spy on child

 - child pornography

 - child prostitution

 The nature of sexual abuse, the shame of the child victim, and the possible involvement of trusted parents, stepparents, or other persons in a caregiver role make it extremely difficult for children to come forward to report sexual abuse.
+There are many reasons why children often do not tell anyone about the sexual abuse.
+Some of these reasons include: